onkichoi/onkichoi.github.io/_portfolio/project2.md

 ---
-title: King’s e-Portfolio
+title: King’s Raising Concerns (Online Course)
-subtitle: Technical training materials
+subtitle: Policy training materials
-image: assets/img/portfolio/kings_ep.png
+image: assets/img/portfolio/Raising concern2.png
-alt: Keep Exploring
+alt: A snapshot of the course, showing a cartoon scneario of the teacher reassuring a student who have concerns.

 caption:
   title: King’s Raising Concerns (Online Course)
   subtitle: Policy training materials
   thumbnail: assets/img/portfolio/Raising concern2.png
 ---
-King’s e-Portfolio is an online system for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King's College London to track their clinical practice experience and internships.
-Students provide information that is reviewed by peers and course teachers.
-I created a training video and written instructions to help students use the system.
+King’s Raising Concerns is a series of four online courses for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King's College London, designed for undergradutes' induction purpose.
+The resource was requested by the student experience team of the Faculty, with the learning outcome that students understand the procedures of reporting various concerns to the Faculty.
+The four topics are around aspects where they most likely encounter concerns or questions, namely about a peer, a tutor’s inappropriate behaviours, patient safety, and patient behaviours.
+Each course consists of illustrated colorful cartoons which describe the imagined scecnarios accompanied by audio narrations, a flow chart which clearly shows the reporting route and timeline, and multiple FAQ questions collected from students themselves.

 {:.list-inline}
-- Date: June 2021
+- Date: August 2021